 The summer developmental program is an option for students who do not meet admission criteria of the University for fall term enrollment but wish to demonstrate basic academic competencies requisite to entry in the fall term.
 The program consists of developmental courses in reading, English, and mathematics, as well as a learning skills lab, totaling twelve (12) credit hours for the nine week term.
 Students must enroll for the entire 12-hour program.
-The credits earned in the summer developmental program do not count toward graduation.
-Students successfully completing the program and entering in the fall term will be required to complete a year-long academic support program.
-Consult the Office of Admissions, the Center for Academic Excellence, or the Office of Academic Affairs about program dates and other requirements.
+The credits earned in the summer developmental program do not count toward graduation, but do carry institutional credt.
+Consult the Office of Admissions, the Student Success Center, or the Office of Academic Affairs about program dates and other requirements.